 Kingfishers are cosmopolitan birds that have a wide range of habitats including forests and woodlands.
 The featured Old World bee-eater and roller families inhabit open and wooded areas, respectively.

 The primary habitat for these birds is forest and woodland.
 Woodpeckers are global, except for Australasia while the Indomalaya ecozone is home to barbets.
 Trogons are pantropical but absent from Australasia.

-Kingfisher and Allie’s contain Coraciiformes (kingfisher, bee-eater and rollers) and Bucerotiformes (hornbills) orders placed in superorder Picimorphae.
+Kingfisher and Allie’s contain Coraciiformes (Kingfisher, Bee-Eater and Rollers) and Bucerotiformes (Hornbills) orders both in superorder Picimorphae.

-Barbets, Woodpeckers and Trogans include Trogoniformes (trogons) and Piciformes (barbets and woodpeckers) also placed in superorder Picimorphae.
+Barbets, Woodpeckers and Trogans album includes Trogoniformes (Trogons) and Piciformes (Barbets and Woodpeckers) all placed in superorder Picimorphae.